 I literally didn’t eat a vegetable other than iceberg lettuce from the time I could say NO until the time I was seventeen.

-As you can probably imagine, I was constantly unwell.
+As you can probably imagine, I was sick constantly.
 There had to be another way.

 My weight fluctuated and my self-esteem suffered.
-This led to eating disorders and more unhealthy choices.
+This led to restrictive dieting, overeating and more unhealthy food choices.
 In college I was introduced to all kinds of new ideas, health food being one of them.
 I became a vegetarian (a bit heavy on bread and cheese at the time but that’s another story), developed a passion for cooking healthy and delicious food, and started taking part-time jobs in the food industry while I was in school.
 First as a baker in a macrobiotic restaurant and later in a health-food deli, catering, and a number of restaurants.

 Through this community I was introduced to alternative medicine.
 As a psychology major with a new-found holistic approach to my own life, I knew that there was a mind-body connection missing in the traditional psychology classes I was taking.
 On my quest to find that link I spent a summer studying massage and therapy in Northern California.

 There, I learned about Naturopathic Medicine & a new world opened up to me.

 I ordered a catalog for the National College of Naturopathic Medicine in Portland, OR, and never looked back.
 After switching my major to pre-med and adding an additional year of undergraduate studies to complete the prerequisites for my medical degree, I took six months off to spend living in a meditation center.
 I had many jobs there, including helping to plan programs for children and teenagers.